STUDENTS Policy

 with this District’s commitment, at-risk students will be identified by at

-such at-risk students, District staff will utilize the following criteria:
+order to identify such at-risk students, District staff will utilize the

 1.